hbriese/fancon/README.md

 [![License](http://img.shields.io/badge/license-APACHE2-blue.svg)]()

-fancon is a C++ userspace fan control tool, allowing custom speed-temperature curve for each individual fan, controllable by either PWM or RPM.
+fancon is a C++ userspace fan control tool, supporting both Linux and Mac OS X, allowing custom speed-temperature curve for each individual fan, controllable by either PWM or RPM.

   - High performance
   - Low memory usage
+  - High test coverage

 Low overhead and easy configuration are the main goals of fancon, this is achieved by:
   - Use of C++, multi-threading, and optimized STL functions
+  - Text file configuration, great for headless machines - at /etc/fancon.conf
   - Fan characteristic testing - all fans are not equal, so testing enables RPM fan speed configuration, not just PWM control like similar tools
-  - Text file configuration, great for headless machines - at /etc/fancon.conf
-  - Allows stopping fans (for example, if not under load), with support for ensuring they start properly
+  - Support for stopping fans (for example, if not under load) and correct handling of required fan PWM for start

 ### Installation